- 10 Ramsay Rd Pennant Hills

 Yes they are securely stored and destroyed after your payment is processed.

 Firstly see your GP to obtain a referral.
-Then call us to make a booking, have a list of your current medications handy.
+Then call us to make a booking with your gastroenterologist, have a list of your current medications handy.
 During this call we will ask you a series of questions related to your health to ensure you qualify to book in for a procedure without a prior consultation with your doctor.

-Please email us at info@phgastro.sydney so that we can update our records.
+Please email us at info@phgastro.sydney so that we can let your gastroenterologist know to update their records.

-It is very important you inform our reception staff if you are on these medications.
+It is very important you inform our reception staff if you are on these medications so we can let your gastroenterologist know.
 You may need to change or stop them before your procedure.

 The doctors have procedure lists with scheduled anaesthetists.

-Due to the required diet and schedule of laxatives, we cannot book you a colonoscopy the following day as there would not be enough time to complete your preparation.
+Due to the required diet and schedule of laxatives, you cannot book a colonoscopy the following day as there would not be enough time to complete your preparation.

 Management of your diabetic medication is crucial for any procedure & should have been discussed at consultation with your doctor or at the time of booking your surveillance procedure.